 Not Maiden's Mightiest Moment!

-The early 1990s were a rough time for many traditional heavy metal bands.
-As the scene struggled against the "grunge" tide, even the mighty Iron Maiden were not immune to its effects.
-Maiden had been a dependable, enormo-dome filling act for most of the previous decade, but a sense of complacency seemed to start creeping in around 1990's lackluster No Prayer For the Dying album and '92's Fear of the Dark.
-Each album had a few highlight tracks, there was definitely a feeling that Maiden were "phoning it in," and rumors persisted of tension between vocalist Bruce Dickinson and bassist/head Maiden-ite Steve Harris.
+The early 1990s were a rough time for traditional heavy metal bands struggling against the "grunge" tide.
+Even the mighty Iron Maiden, who'd been a dependable, enormo-dome filling act for most of the previous decade, were not immune to its effects.
+1990's lackluster No Prayer For the Dying album and '92's Fear of the Dark. each had a few highlight tracks, there was definitely a feeling that Maiden was "phoning it in," and rumors persisted of tension between vocalist Bruce Dickinson and bassist/head Maiden-ite Steve Harris.

-Things came to a head in 1993 when Dickinson said he felt creatively stifled and was leaving Maiden to pursue a solo career.
-The rumor mill went into overdrive.
-Would Maiden continue without The Mighty Bruce?
-Who could possibly fill his shoes?
-Auditions were held under a veil of secrecy and though Michael Kiske of Helloween was rumored to be a candidate, the band eventually announced fellow Brit Bayley Alexander Cooke, aka "Blaze Bayley," as their new singer.
-Bayley's prior band Wolfsbane had released several albums on Rick Rubin's Def American label but the singer was still a relative unknown outside of his native U.K. Maiden went straight to work on their tenth studio album, The X Factor ("X" being the Roman numeral for "10," of course), while the Maiden faithful held their collective breath.
+When Dickinson left in 1993 to pursue a solo career, the rumor mill went into overdrive.
+Who could possibly fill Bruce's shoes?
+Auditions were held under a veil of secrecy and though Michael Kiske of Helloween was rumored to be a candidate, Maiden announced fellow Brit Bayley Alexander Cooke, aka "Blaze Bayley," as their new singer.
+Bayley's prior band Wolfsbane had released several albums on Rick Rubin's Def American label but the singer was still a relative unknown outside of his native U.K. Maiden went straight to work on their tenth studio album, The X Factor ("X" being the Roman numeral for "10," of course), while the faithful held their collective breath.

 "Man on the Edge"

-When The X Factor hit stores in October 1995, many fans got a feeling that this would not be business-as-usual Maiden before they even cracked the shrink wrap on their CDs.
-Instead of the usual gaudy, colorful comic-book style cover art featuring beloved mascot "Eddie" in some sort of mystical/fantasy situation, The X Factor's cover was a bleak, disturbingly realistic rendering of Eddie being disemboweled by a sinister mechanical contraption.
-The feeling of darkness and foreboding permeated the rest of the CD's layout, with Eddie in an electric chair on the back cover and dark clouds and muted colors throughout.
-Most disconcerting is that nobody is smiling in any of the band member photos... not even new boy Bayley.
+When The X Factor hit stores in October 1995, fans got a feeling that this wasn't business-as-usual Maiden before they even cracked the shrink wrap on their CDs.
+Instead of the usual gaudy, colorful comic-book style cover art, The X Factor's cover was a bleak, disturbingly realistic rendering of beloved mascot "Eddie" being disemboweled by a sinister mechanical contraption.
+The feeling of darkness and foreboding permeated the rest of the CD's layout, with Eddie in an electric chair on the back cover and muted colors throughout.
+Nobody is smiling in any of the band photos... not even new boy Bayley.
 The overall vibe is one of "Who are these guys, and what have they done with our usually-jovial Iron Maiden?"

-The change in mood wasn't limited merely to the album's packaging.
-Whether it was Maiden's response to the musical climate of the time, or the fact that Steve Harris experienced a messy divorce and the death of his father during the writing and recording process for the disc, The X Factor was the gloomiest, most depressing album of Iron Maiden's career.
-Listeners found it to be a mostly unrelenting slog; Bayley's lower-register vocal style was totally alien to a generation of fans that had been grown up listening to Bruce Dickinson, aka "The Human Air Raid Siren."
+The change in mood wasn't limited to the album's packaging.
+Whether it was a response to the musical climate of the time, or due to the fact that Steve Harris went through a messy divorce and lost his father while recording The X Factor, the album remains the gloomiest, most depressing disc of Iron Maiden's career.
+Many listeners found it to be a unrelenting slog; Bayley's lower-register vocal style was totally alien to a generation of fans that had been grown up listening to Bruce Dickinson, aka "The Human Air Raid Siren."
 The outcry from fans and critics alike was swift ... and savage.

 "Lord of the Flies"